jonathanw82/Can_Share/README.md

 ## Features:
-* All pages have a navigation bar across the top with witrh liks to topshelf, help, about, and friends login, howver if you are login the login turns to logout.
+* All pages have a navigation bar across the top with with links to topshelf, help, about, and friends login, however if you are loggedin the login turns to logout.
-* The landing page as call to action button to add a beer, Create.
+* The landing page has a call to action button to add a beer, Create.
 * The beer cellar displays the content of the database, Read.
-* The dispalay cards have an edit button to edit the contents, Update
+* The display cards have an edit button to edit the contents, Update
-* The admin login beer cellar apage has the delete button, Delete
+* The admin login beer cellar page has the delete button, Delete

 #### Home
-The landing page fist has a warning box popup with 2 call to action button one will clear the message the other will redirect you back to google. after box close in the middel of the screen is a welcome message and canshare logo and a login box the login box also has a link to the signup page and a call to action login button. whe th sign up button is pressed the you are greeted with the sign up page all features are the same as landing page though the signup form center screen has 3 inputs username, email, password and 2 call to action buttons sign up and back that takes you to the loginpage, after signing up you will be redirected to the login page, once logged in you are met with the the main beer cellar.
+The landing page fist has a warning box popup with 2 call to action buttons one will clear the message the other will redirect you back to google.
+After popup close, navigation across the top, in the middel of the screen is a welcome message and canshare logo and a login box, the login box also has a link to the signup page and a call to action login button.
+If the sign up button is pressed, you are greeted with the sign up page all features are the same as landing page though the signup form center screen has 3 inputs username, email, password and 2 call to action buttons sign up and back both takes you to the loginpage, after signing up you will be redirected to the login page, once logged in you are met with the the main beer cellar dashboard.

 #### Beer Cellar
 The beer cellar has navigation across the top, logo centertop call to action button for adding you own beers and cards with pre added cans each card has image top vegan or not vegan image overlay on top of card, beer name, brand beer type and abv, on the lower section there is 2 call to action buttons info and edit each take you to respective places, two thumbs up and down allow the user to rate there beers as they go.
-The administator in th only person that can delete cards as a third button will appear with delete.
+The administator in the only person that can delete cards as a third button will appear with delete button if logged in Admin.

 #### Add Beer
-Once the add you can button is pressed you are taken to Brew your own page, navigation var across the top with a form center with input beer name, brand hops variety, mals, where can i buy it image url input and a link to the help page that opens in a separate browser tab and tell us about it, the form also containe 3 dropdown menues with types of beer, abv and average price also a switch style checkbox for wether or not its vegan with a link to the help age that opens in a sparete browser tab, followed by 2 call to action buttons submit and cancel.
+Once the add you can button is pressed you are taken to Brew your own page, navigation var across the top with a form center with inputs, beer name, brand hops variety, mals, where can i buy it image url input and a link to the help page that opens in a separate browser tab and tell us about it text area, the form also contains 3 dropdown menus with types of beer, abv and average price also a switch style checkbox for whether or not its vegan with a link to the help age that opens in a sparete browser tab, followed by 2 call to action buttons submit and cancel.
 On clicking add the can is added to the database and you are redircted to beer cellar, cancel will also redirect to beer cellar but without submitting the form.

 #### Edit beer
-Edit beer is the same as the add beer page however the fields contain the previouse selections for the orinially added items.
+Edit beer is the same as the add beer page however the fields contain the previous selections for the orinially added items.
+Two call to action buttons done and cancel, done updates the databse and cancel redirects you back to the beer cellar dashboard.

 #### Info
-The info page contain the image to the left and respective data about the particulat product toy rh right with a call to action buton below that take you back to the beer cellar.
+The info page contain the image of the product to the left and respective data about the particular product to the right a bit about the product below, with a call to action buton below that takes you back to the beer cellar.

 #### TopShelf